Fit as a Mama Bear

 • spirulina (blue-green)

-The frosting seems thin and soft when freshly made but it pipes well.
-If stored in the fridge it works really well to spread on baked goods or carrot cake cupcakes but it is ever so slightly too hard to pipe.
+The frosting seems thin and soft when freshly made, but it pipes well.
+If stored in the fridge, it works really well to spread on baked goods or carrot cake cupcakes, but it is ever so slightly too hard to pipe.

-Letting it thaw at room temperature for 5-10 minutes will help.
+For pipeable dairy-free cream cheese frosting, letting it thaw at room temperature for 5-10 minutes will help.

 This frosting is sweetened very lightly, thus it’s not too sweet!
 Mostly, it is a great addition to a sweet dessert.
 However, don’t rely on the frosting to give you the sugar flavor.
 If that’s what you’re looking for, you may want to add in some liquid stevia to the blend or opt for this dairy-free buttercream frosting.